vlod/tvmaze/README.md

 - tests

 BUGS:
-- search, then go to home page (click Show findcer), search should reset
+- search, then go to home page (click Show Finder), search should reset